Heisei era: Events

 Prime Minister Shinzo Abe sought to end deflation, but Japan entered recession again in 2014 largely due to a rise in sales tax to 8%.
 Abe called an election in December, and promised to delay further sales tax hikes to 2018.
 He won the election.

 On 18 September 2015, the National Diet enacted the 2015 Japanese military legislation that allows the Japan Self-Defense Forces to collective self-defense of allies in combat for the first time under the 1947 constitution.

-In October 2015, The Japan Self-Defense Forces ranked as the world's fourth most-powerful military in conventional capabilities in a Credit Suisse report.
+In October 2015, the Japan Self-Defense Forces were ranked as the world's fourth most-powerful military in conventional capabilities in a Credit Suisse report.

 A United Nations report confirmed that Greater Tokyo is the most populous metropolitan area in the world with an estimated total population of 38,140,000 in 2016.

 In 2018, Pokémon became the highest-grossing media franchise of all time with an estimated $90 billion revenue.
 Pokémon surpassed the number 2 Hello Kitty ($80 billion) and the number 5 Star Wars ($65 billion).

 A record number of 31,191,929 foreign tourists visited Japan in 2018.
 This is a 33% increase over 2015 (19.73 million).
 In 2017, 3 out of 4 foreign tourists came from South Korea, China, Taiwan and Hong Kong, according to the Japan National Tourism Organization.

 Japan activated the Amphibious Rapid Deployment Brigade, its first marine unit since World War II, on 7 April 2018.
-They're trained to counter invaders from occupying Japanese islands.
+They are trained to counter invaders from occupying Japanese islands.

 Japan was the world's largest creditor nation since 1990 and for 22 years straight.
 By 2018, Japan regained the leading position as the predominant source of saving and investments.
 Japan owned net global assets of ¥328 trillion, Germany (¥262 trillion), China (¥205 trillion).

 In September 2018, Naomi Osaka became the first Japanese woman to contest a Grand Slam singles final and the first Japanese Grand Slam singles champion.
 Naomi Osaka was the winner of the 2018 US Open Women's Singles.

 In 2018, extraordinarily heavy rainfall in Western Japan led to many deaths in Hiroshima and Okayama.
 Also, an earthquake struck Hokkaido, killing 41 and causing a region-wide blackout.

 The first JSDF dispatch to a peacekeeping operation that was not led by the United Nations was approved in April 2019.
-Two JGSDF officers were despatched to monitor a cease-fire between Israel and Egypt at the Multinational Force and Observers command in the Sinai peninsula from 19 April till 30 November 2019.
+Two JGSDF officers were despatched to monitor a cease-fire between Israel and Egypt at the Multinational Force and Observers command in the Sinai Peninsula from 19 April till 30 November 2019.

+The Nobel Prize

+In the 30 years of the Heisei era, a total of 18 Japanese (including 3 Japanese-born naturalized foreigners) won the Nobel Prize.